yktoo/yktoo.com/content/blog/posts/0877/index.en.md

 {{< button "https://edge.comentario.app/" "View Administrative UI" "btn-primary mb-3" >}}

+## Migration

+If you're interested in trying out the new version (don't use it in production yet!), please read the [Migration Guide](https://edge.docs.comentario.app/en/installation/migration/) first.

 ## What's next

 Currently I'm busily updating [docs](https://edge.docs.comentario.app/) and writing end-2-end tests covering the new functionality.
 Which is quite a bit of work.